Hafnium: Chemical compounds

 Due to the lanthanide contraction, the ionic radius of hafnium(IV) (0.78 ångström) is almost the same as that of zirconium(IV) (0.79 angstroms).
 Consequently, compounds of hafnium(IV) and zirconium(IV) have very similar chemical and physical properties.
 Hafnium and zirconium tend to occur together in nature and the similarity of their ionic radii makes their chemical separation rather difficult.
 Hafnium tends to form inorganic compounds in the oxidation state of +4.
 Halogens react with it to form hafnium tetrahalides.
 At higher temperatures, hafnium reacts with oxygen, nitrogen, carbon, boron, sulfur, and silicon.
 Some hafnium compounds in lower oxidation states are known.

 Hafnium(IV) chloride and hafnium(IV) iodide have some applications in the production and purification of hafnium metal.
 They are volatile solids with polymeric structures.
 These tetrahalides are precursors to various organohafnium compounds, and hafnium(IV) chloride in particular is used in microelectronics manufacturing as a source of hafnium oxide in atomic layer deposition, much in the same way as zirconium(IV) chloride.

-The white hafnium oxide (HfO_{2}), with a melting point of 2,812 C and a boiling point of roughly 5,100 C, is very similar to zirconia, but slightly more basic.
+The white hafnium oxide (HfO2), with a melting point of 2,812 C and a boiling point of roughly 5,100 C, is very similar to zirconia, but slightly more basic.
 Hafnium carbide is the most refractory binary compound known, with a melting point over 3,890 C, and hafnium nitride is the most refractory of all known metal nitrides, with a melting point of 3,310 C. Hafnium carbonitride has the highest known melting point for any material, which is confirmed to be above 4000 C by experiment, while calculations predict its melting point to be 4110 C.